top of page

 Reproductive cycle of pigeons

-Feral pigeons construct a rather messy nest in which the female lays one or two eggs.
-The male and female incubate the eggs.
-The incubation period is 17-19 days.
-The young are fed pre-digested food until they are weaned just before leaving the nest at 35-37 days of age.
-More eggs are laid before the first young are weaned.
-Breeding occurs during all seasons and several broods are raised each year.
+Feral pigeons build messy nests where the female lays one or two eggs.
+Both parents incubate the eggs for 17-19 days.
+The young are fed pre-digested food until weaned at 35-37 days old.
+Breeding occurs year-round, with several broods raised annually, and new eggs are laid before the first young are weaned.

 Habitat

-They live on high ledges, especially ornamental alcoves of buildings are preferred.
-Nests are often reused and consist of twigs, straw, droppings and feathers.
-As well, they nest on barn rafters, bridges, and similar man-made shelters.
+Feral pigeons prefer nesting on high ledges, especially in ornamental alcoves of buildings.
+Their nests, often reused, are made of twigs, straw, droppings, and feathers.
+They also nest in barn rafters, bridges, and other man-made shelters.

 Diet

-Pigeons will eat about 1.1 lbs of food per week.
-Their diet consists of seeds and other grains augmented with fruit, green feed, insects and sufficient grit for digestion.
+Pigeons consume approximately 1.1 lbs of food per week.
+Their diet primarily includes seeds and grains, along with fruit, green feed, insects, and grit to aid digestion.

 bottom of page